Jahia/jcrestapi/README.md

             <escaped child name> : <child representation>,
         </for each child>
         "links" : {
-            "self" : <URI identifying the resource associated with the parent's node children resource>
+            "self" : "<URI identifying the resource associated with the parent's node children resource>" }
-        }
     },
     // other node elements...